-When it comes to the great outdoors, there’s plenty of games that can be enjoyed by children of all ages, and in some instances, even the adults.
-As well as children being able to enjoy the excitement that a vast selection of outdoor games is a great way to get your kids out of the house.
-Besides all the fun they will have, there are also a number of other benefits associated with outdoor games.
+When it comes to the great outdoors, there’s plenty of games that can be enjoyed by children of all ages, and in some instances, even the parents!
+Playing outdoor games is a great way to get your kids out of the house.
+Besides all the fun they will have, there are also a ton of proven benefits associated with outdoor games.

-Playing outdoors ensures our children are getting the necessary amount of exercise, and helps develop muscles and coordination of children as a result.
-What’s more, engaging in outdoor games allows for the development of other important life skills, such as social interaction.
+Playing outdoors ensures our children are getting the necessary amount of exercise, and helps develop the muscles and coordination of children as a result.
+Best of all, engaging in outdoor games allows for the development of other important life skills, such as social interaction.

 In this regard, we look at some outdoor games that have become popular with children.
 Some games are more classic, while others have been introduced quite recently.

 Potato Sack Race

 We begin the list with an instant classic, one of the best outdoor games for kids, that was first introduced back in the 1800s, also known as ‘gunny races,’ potato sack races become the main attraction at many a carnival.
 They say a classic never dies, and this is true for the much beloved potato sack race.

 The game can be played with a minimum of two players, the maximum is completely up to you.
-The player simply line up while standing in potato sacks, and upon the blow of the whistles, have to hop their way across the finish line.
+The players line up while standing in potato sacks, and upon the blow of the whistles, hop their way across the finish line!

 If you don’t have any potato sacks, the pillow cases will do.
-If you want to make this a family tradition, perhaps consider purchasing burlap sacks for this very purpose.
+If you want to make this a family tradition, perhaps consider purchasing burlap sacks for this very purpose!

 A fun-filled outdoor game that even adults can join in with.

-We’re all familiar with the game of volleyball, and while a real of volleyball could be chaotic in some instances, Balloon Volleyball is a much more laid back affair.
+We’re all familiar with the game of volleyball, and while a real of volleyball poses certain safety risks for young children, Balloon Volleyball is a much more laid back affair.